 Quitting with an email, leaving your resignation letter on your manager’s desk, or resigning to human resources instead of your manager could make you seem ungrateful and entitled, especially if your manager has invested a lot of time and effort into your growth.

-Give at least two weeks’ notice with a nice letter, and actually put in a strong two weeks.
+Give at least two weeks’ notice with a friendly letter, and put in a strong two weeks.
 Even if your employer has written you up, two weeks is the minimum notice you should give your employer.
-In some cases, a three to four-week notice before you officially leave for good allows your employer to spend more time finding a best-fit replacement for you.
+Sometimes, a three to four-week notice before you officially leave for good allows your employer to spend more time finding a best-fit replacement for you.
 That said, there are rare cases where quitting without notice may make sense.

 The team at The Balance Careers suggests the following tips for writing a resignation letter.